Sean Locke Photography/Getty Images

 "Look at large banks, small banks and different credit unions," says David Hryck, a partner and tax and business attorney at Reed Smith in New York City.
 "All of these avenues are competing for your money."

 You'll find juicy rates in unexpected places.
-For example, Dime Savings Bank of Williamsburg in New York offers an FDIC-insured high-yield money market account that pays 1.1% APY with no monthly fees or minimum monthly balance.
+For example, Dime Savings Bank of Williamsburg in New York offers an FDIC-insured high-yield money market account that pays 1.1 percent APY with no monthly fees or minimum monthly balance.
 While you won't be able to visit a branch unless you reside near Brooklyn, Queens, Nassau or the Bronx, you can get this deal online no matter where you live as long as you have $1,000 to open the account.

 Don't feel that you're locked into a bank long term, Hyrck says.
 Open an account to take advantage of a good rate, then do your research again in 12 months.
 Don't be scared to jump around, he says.